 A supermarket is situated half a mile from the marina, for you to purchased your food at the start of your trip.
 The town centre is approximately 2 miles away offering a varied selection of shops to cater for all your needs.
 Markets are held in the town on Wednesday and Saturday.

 March has several places to eat.
 Some are adjacent to the moorings and others need to be sought out in the town.
-From the restaurant at the Oliver Cromwell Hotel a short walk from the moorings to the Royal Exchange tea parlour on the market place or Shooters American Diner at the moorings by the bridge.
+From the restaurant at the Oliver Cromwell Hotel a short walk from the moorings to the Royal Exchange tea parlour on the market place.
 From Fish and Chip Shops & Takeaways to Chinese and Indian restaurants, March has a wide choice of places to eat at the beginning or end of your holiday.